frankbi322/audiobot/README.md

 ## What is Audiobot?

 Audiobot is an audio feedback bot for Slack.
-Slack Audiobot is written in node.js and plays MP3 files from its /sound directory based on queues from Slack users.
+Slack Audiobot is written in node.js and plays MP3 files from its /sound directory based on messages from Slack users.

 ## How to install Audiobot